Pics Of Organs In Body

 The urinary system filters waste products from the blood and eliminates them as urine.
 This system includes the kidneys, ureters, bladder, and urethra.

 • Kidneys: (Insert image of the kidneys, showing their internal structure) The kidneys are bean-shaped organs responsible for filtering blood and removing waste.
-Observe their intricate network of nephrons, the functional units of the kidneys.
+Observe their complex network of nephrons, the functional units of the kidneys.

 • Ureters, Bladder, and Urethra: (Insert image showing the pathway of urine from kidneys to bladder to urethra) The ureters transport urine from the kidneys to the bladder, which stores urine before its elimination through the urethra.